Hbo1 and Msl complexes preserve differential compaction and H3K27me3 marking of active and inactive X chromosomes during mitosis

 Listed in

 In mammals, chromosome-wide regulatory mechanisms ensure a balance of X-linked gene dosage between males (XY) and females (XX).
-In female cells, expression of genes from one of the two X-chromosomes is curtailed, with selective accumulation of Xist-RNA, Xist-associated proteins, specific histone modifications (eg. H3K27me3) and Barr body formation observed throughout interphase.
-Using chromosome flow-sorting, we show that during mitosis, Xist-associated proteins dissociate from inactive X (Xi) chromosomes, while high levels of H3K27me3 and increased compaction of the Xi relative to active X (Xa), are retained.
-Proteomic comparison of mitotic Xi and Xa revealed, unexpectedly, that components of Hbo1 and Msl/Mof histone acetyltransferase complexes co-enrich with Xa, while inhibitors of histone acetylation co-enrich with Xi.
+In female cells, expression of genes from one of the two X chromosomes is curtailed, with selective accumulation of Xist-RNA, Xist-associated proteins, specific histone modifications (for example, H3K27me3) and Barr body formation observed throughout interphase.
+Here we show, using chromosome flow-sorting, that during mitosis, Xist-associated proteins dissociate from inactive X (Xi) chromosomes, while high levels of H3K27me3 and increased compaction of the Xi relative to active X (Xa), are retained.
+Proteomic comparison of mitotic Xi and Xa revealed that components of Hbo1 and Msl/Mof histone acetyltransferase complexes are significantly enriched on Xa as compared to Xi and autosomes.
+By contrast, inhibitors of histone acetylation co-enrich with Xi.
 Furthermore, inhibition of Hbo1 or deletion of Msl/Mof components functionally abolishes mitotic differences in H3K27me3 marking and chromosome compaction.
 These data uncover critical roles for acetylation pathways in preserving X chromosome properties during mitosis.